-Bob Hartmann Key veto message to lack of progress

-in Congress on energy proposals.

-Max Friedersdorf Our Congressional supporters are in

-favor of veto.
+Bob Hartmann Key veto message to lack of progress in Congress on energy proposals.
+Max Friedersdorf Our Congressional supporters are in favor of veto.
 This is a bad bill and a veto is consistent with your position last year.

-Frank Zarb Unacceptable production losses which

-will have to be made up, in the near-

-term, by increasing oil imports.

-Jim Lynn Veto unless the Congressional Leader-

-ship publicly commits itself to support

-amendments if the Act works badly.

-Phil Buchen

-Jack Marsh

-Jim Cannon

-Bill Simon

-Bill Seidman

-Alan Greenspan
+Frank Zarb Unacceptable production losses which will have to be made up, in the near- •term, by increasing oil imports.
+Jim Lynn Veto unless the Congressional Leader- ship publicly commits itself to support amendments if the Act works badly.
+Jim Cannon This bill would cut coal production up to 24% yearly, cost up to 36 thousand jobs, and for the years it would be litigated, would discourage entrepreneurs from entering or expanding mining operations.
+Phil Buchen Jack Marsh Bill Simon

-Federal Power Commission
+Bill Simon Bill Seidman Alan Greenspan Federal Power Commission